Chart Color Schemes

 Braddon shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Braddon is notably high, with 70.4% of residents aged 15 and above holding university qualifications.
-This exceeds the national average of 30.4% and the SA4 region's average of 46.8%.
-The area's educational advantage is reflected in its knowledge-based opportunities.
-Bachelor degrees are the most prevalent, at 38.6%, followed by postgraduate qualifications (25.2%) and graduate diplomas (6.6%).
+In Braddon, educational attainment is notably high, with 70.4% of residents aged 15 years and above holding university qualifications.
+This figure surpasses both the national average of 30.4% and the SA4 region's average of 46.8%.
+The area's strong educational advantage indicates its preparedness for knowledge-based opportunities.
+Among these qualifications, bachelor degrees are most prevalent at 38.6%, followed by postgraduate qualifications at 25.2% and graduate diplomas at 6.6%.

-Technical qualifications make up 13.0% of educational achievements for residents aged 15 and above, with advanced diplomas accounting for 6.0% and certificates for 7.0%.
-Educational participation is high, with 29.8% of residents currently enrolled in formal education.
+Technical qualifications make up 13.0% of educational achievements among residents aged 15 years and above, with advanced diplomas accounting for 6.0% and certificates for 7.0%.
+Educational participation is significantly high in Braddon, with 29.8% of residents currently enrolled in formal education.
 This includes 21.5% in tertiary education, 2.0% in primary education, and 1.6% pursuing secondary education.
-Merici College and Ainslie School serve the educational needs of the area, collectively enrolling 1,290 students.
-The area demonstrates significant socio-educational advantages and academic achievement, with an ICSEA score of 1129.
-Educational provision follows conventional lines, with one primary institution and one secondary institution serving the area.

 Frequently Asked Questions - Education